OrteliusAB/inorigojs/docs/docs/documentation/entityrelation.md

 The following functions are supported:
 Function | Description
 --- | ---
-setUUID(uuid)   |   Sets the UUID of the relation. setType(type)   |   sets the type (or rather category) of the relation. setRelation(relationSpecifierID, leftID, rightID, leftDefinitionType, rightDefinitionType)   |   defines the relation on the relation entity. print()   |   Exports the finished JSON object.
+setUUID(uuid)   |   Sets the UUID of the relation (default value is null). setType(type)   |   sets the type (or rather category) of the relation (default value is ASDEF_TO_ASDEF) setLeftDefinitionType(leftDefinitionType)   |   Sets the definition type of the left relation (default value is AsDefinition) setRightDefinitionType(rightDefinitionType)   |   Sets the definition type of the right relation (default value is AsDefinition) setRelation(relationSpecifierID, leftID, rightID)   |   defines the relation on the relation entity. print()   |   Exports the finished JSON object.

 ## Implementing relations